 Insert the following paragraph and note at the end of the subclause:

-An EHT AP shall follow the rules defined in 9.4.2.22 (Quiet element) to set the fields in the Quiet element and shall not schedule quiet intervals that would require a value higher than 127 in the Quiet Count field.NOTE—Quiet element carried in a per-STA profile of Basic Multi-Link element corresponding to a reported AP can have the Quiet Count field set to a value higher than 127 to indicate a quiet interval that the reported AP has started in the past on the link on which the reported AP operates.
-The number of TBTTs in the past is computed as defined in 9.4.2.22 (Quiet element).
+An EHT AP shall not schedule quiet intervals that would require a value higher than 127 in the Quiet Count field of the Quiet element and the Quiet Channel element. (#13148, 10588)

+NOTE—The Quiet element or the Quiet Channel element carried in a per-STA profile of the Basic Multi-Link element corresponding to a reported AP can have the Quiet Count field set to a value higher than 127 to indicate a quiet interval that the reported AP has started in the past on the link on which the reported AP operates.
+The number of TBTTs in the past is computed as defined in 9.4.2.22 (Quiet element). (#10588)

 11.49 Reduced neighbor report

-Change the last paragraph as follows:
+Change the following paragraph as follows:

-A STA that receives a Neighbor AP Information field with a recognized TBTT Information Field Type subfield but an unrecognized TBTT Information Length subfield shall ignore that Neighbor AP Information field and continue to process remaining Neighbor AP Information fields. has twothree possible ways of processing the received information: (1) ignore that Neighbor AP Information field and continue to process the subsequent Neighbor AP Information fields or (2) process the first 13 octets of each TBTT Information field of the Neighbor AP Information field as if the TBTT Information Length subfield had value 13, ignore the remaining TBTT Information Length minus 13 octets of each TBTT Information field of the Neighbor AP Information field, and continue to process the subsequent Neighbor AP Information fields or (3) process the first 16 octets of each TBTT Information field of the Neighbor AP Information field as if the TBTT Information Length subfield had value 16, ignore the remaining TBTT Information Length minus 16 octets of each TBTT Information field of the Neighbor AP Information field, and continue to process the subsequent Neighbor AP Information fields.
-If the unrecognized TBTT Information Length value is less than or equal to 13, the STA shall follow alternative (1).
-If the unrecognized TBTT Information Length value is greater than 13, an HE STA shall follow alternative (2) and a non-HE STA shall follow either alternative (1) or (2).
-If the unrecognized TBTT information length value is greater than 16, an EHT STA shall follow alternative (3) and a non-EHT STA shall follow either alternative (1) or (2) or (3).
+A STA that receives a Neighbor AP Information field with a recognized TBTT Information Field Type subfield but an unrecognized TBTT Information Length subfield shall ignore that Neighbor AP Information field and continue to process remaining Neighbor AP Information fields. has tthe following possible ways of processing the received information:

+—(a) ignore that Neighbor AP Information field and continue to process the subsequent Neighbor AP Information fields

+—(b) process the first 13 octets of each TBTT Information field of the Neighbor AP Information field as if the TBTT Information Length subfield had value 13, ignore the remaining TBTT Information Length minus 13 octets of each TBTT Information field of the Neighbor AP Information field, and continue to process the subsequent Neighbor AP Information fields

+—(c) process the first 16 octets of each TBTT Information field of the Neighbor AP Information field as if the TBTT Information Length subfield had value 16, ignore the remaining TBTT Information Length minus 16 octets of each TBTT Information field of the Neighbor AP Information field, and continue to process the subsequent Neighbor AP Information fields. (#12978, 10592)

+If the unrecognized TBTT Information Length value is less than or equal to 13, the STA shall follow alternative (a).
+If the unrecognized TBTT Information Length value is greater than 13, an HE STA shall follow alternative (b) and a non-HE STA shall follow either alternative (a) or (b).
+If the unrecognized TBTT information length value is greater than 16, an EHT STA shall follow alternative (c) and a non-EHT STA shall follow any of the above three alternatives (#13155, 10592).

 11.21 Wireless network management procedures